Living Smart And Healthy

 Dahi Vada holds a special place in my heart as my favorite Indian chaat dish from childhood.
 My mom would make it quite often, and it is a family favorite.

-Her recipe is amazing!
-We all request her all the time to prepare vadas as they would turned out incredibly soft and pillowy, literally melt-in-mouth.
 I like to top it with my favorite Imli Ki Tamarind chutney and Mint Coriander Chutney or Green Mango Chutney, a generous sprinkle of roasted cumin powder, and a hint of red chili powder.
 And honestly, it transforms into the most delightful dish!

 I follow my mom's recipe and the dahi vada comes out perfect!
-It has now become a favorite among my friends and family here in the US.
+It has now become a favorite among friends and family here in the US.
 I make dahi bhalla chaat all the time, be it for parties, potlucks, or picnics, it's a must-have dish.

 Today, I am sharing my mom's fool-proof recipe for dahi vada, with all the tips and tricks that help me always make the softest dahi Bhalla chaat!